 In this case, using the pandas.DataFrame representation (obtained using .df) is faster.
-On the other hand, try
+On the other hand, try using this approach on the atom-atom picture at the top!
+That will take a while.

 You'll notice that these may not be pixel-perfect copies.
 This is because the number of pixels doesn't evenly divide into the number of residues.
 You can improve this by increasing the resolution (dpi in matplotlib) or the figure size.
 However, in both versions you can see the overall structure quite clearly.
 In addition, the color bar is only shown in the built-in version.